 TWA JETS FOR THE SHORT HAUL

-TWA’s fleet was now sufficiently modernized for the airline to be its competitive best and the company was making money.
-Truly marking the end of an era, TWA operated its last scheduled Lockheed Constellation flight on April 6, 1967.
+TWA’s fleet was now sufficiently modernized for the airline to be at its competitive best, and the company was making money.
+Truly marking the end of an era, TWA operated its last scheduled Lockheed Constellation flight on 6 April 1967.
 The airline now boasted an all-jet fleet.

 A LEGEND LEAVES: FAREWELL TO HOWARD HUGHES